 Durable and long-lasting

 If looked after carefully, wood flooring can last over 100 years.
-There really is no substitute to the durability of hard wood flooring which will withstand a heavy amount of foot traffic without wear and continue to be of a high-quality from decade to decade.
+There is no substitute to the durability of hardwood flooring which will withstand a heavy amount of foot traffic without wear and continue to be of a high-quality from decade to decade.
 Real wood flooring is certainly a long-term investment.

 Plus, there’s the timeless design quality of wood flooring too.
-Carpet patterns, tile colours and linoleum finishes all go out of fashion, but wooden flooring remains a classic throughout time.
-It’s as popular a choice now as it was in the Victorian times.
+Carpet patterns, tile colors and linoleum finishes all go out of fashion, but wooden flooring remains a classic throughout time.
+It’s as popular a choice now as it was in Victorian times.

 More hygienic than carpet

-The parasites and germs that carpet can harbour is really quite horrifying if you look into it.
+The parasites and germs that carpet can harbor are quite horrifying if you look into it.
 Not only do they sound disgusting, but bugs like fleas, dust mites and moth larvae (which live in carpet) are highly allergen producing.
 A wood floor removes this place for parasite hibernation, particularly beneficial to pet owners.
-Wooden flooring also doesn’t trap bad smells of animals and spills like carpets do.
+Wooden flooring also doesn’t trap bad smells of animals and spills as carpets do.